 The National Institute for Undersea Vehicle Technology (NIUVT) is a collaborative partnership between government, academia, and industry charged with performing research, developing workforce, and transitioning technology in the undersea domain.
 The original partners of UConn, the University of Rhode Island (URI) and General Dynamics Electric Boat (EB) founded the institute to enhance performance and reduce costs of the shipbuilding process while ensuring that advanced technologies are implemented into the next generation and future undersea vehicles and platforms.
 NIUVT combines the talents, equipment, facilities, and experience of its partners to align resources from across sectors for the benefit of national security and economic imperatives.
 Through its activities, NIUVT will develop the personnel and knowledge needed to accelerate critical research and enhance U.S. superiority in the manned and unmanned undersea domain.

-Air Force Research Laboratory – Research in Advanced Materials (AFRL RAM)
+Air Force Research Laboratory – Research in Advanced Manufacturing (AFRL RAM)

 Est. August 2018